The overlap between these three can be messy :-(

 - first-class functions which may be used as parameters and values by other functions

 - with strict lexical scoping rules (to avoid combinatorial complexity of globals)

 - immutable data structures, to minimize side effects and maximize concurrency

-- chaining and iterator functions
+- chaining and iterators and collection pipelines

 - instance variables (aka properties) as mutable state that survives a single function call